 In this way, the CIO becomes the key to technology and business integration -- ensuring that the IT capabilities allow the company to quickly adjust to the customer and the market.
 The digital-age CIO espouses a philosophy of flexibility and rapid response.
 This philosophy, in turn, drives the redesign of the company's IT infrastructure to reduce technical complexity and the rethinking of how applications will be built.

-Thus, the CIO functions as part of the OPEX management group, playing a key role in shaping a business strategy and explaining how both the business and IT will need to evolve in order to implement that strategy.
+Thus, the CIO functions as part of the OPEX management group, playing a key role in shaping a business strategy and explaining how the business and IT l need to evolve in order to implement that strategy.